 I once knew a kid who lived in a crappy apartment with 5 friends because he had “no money” but he proudly wore a Rolex watch he bought with his own money.

 The Culture of Value

 The Culture of Value is hard to explain.
-People much smarter than I have written about it but let me break it down … it deals with whether you “desire” an object or service or a there is a “good deal” or whether something “has worth” in your mind.
+People much smarter than I have written about it.
+Let me break it down for you … it deals with whether you “desire” an object or service or there is a “good deal” or whether something “has worth” in your mind.